 Prior to cooking we will also blanch the meat.
 Blanching meat is a process where the meat is covered with water and brought to a boil.
 Then, as soon as the water comes to a boil, the impurities in the water are skimmed from the surface and the 'dirty' water is drained.

-If you’d like to learn more about other types of noodles, check out my post here:
+Want to learn more about different types of Asian noodles?
+Check out my guide here!

 First prepare your ingredients:

-• 1 pair pork kidney, washed and cleaned
+- 1 pair pork kidneys, cleaned and prepped

 Prepare your ingredients